Yandy Díaz Preview, Player Props: Rays vs. Yankees

-On Friday, Yandy Diaz (.400 slugging percentage in past 10 games, with no homers) and the Tampa Bay Rays play the New York Yankees, whose starting pitcher will be Gerrit Cole.
-First pitch is at 6:40 PM ET.
+The Tampa Bay Rays, including Yandy Diaz (hitting .356 in his past 10 games, with two doubles, a home run, three walks and seven RBI), take on starting pitcher Clarke Schmidt and the New York Yankees at Tropicana Field, Saturday at 4:10 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Rockies.
+In his most recent game, he hit a home run while going 1-for-3 against the Yankees.

 Yandy Díaz Game Info & Props vs. the Yankees